erazlogo/obsidian-lit-notes-search/readme.md

 Necessary plugins and settings in Obsidian:
 - Live Preview: On
-- Dataview (Community plugins; Settings: Javascript Queries - On, Automatic View Refreshing - On)
+- Dataview (Community plugins; Settings: Enable Javascript Queries - On, Automatic View Refreshing - On)
+- A plugin or script to import your source metadata from a reference manager or bibtex file

 Your literature notes should reside in a separate folder in your vault.
 Place files `search.md` and `view.js` in any folder in your vault outside of your literature notes folder.
 Search.md has search fields where you will enter search terms and calls the main script from `view.js`.
 The main script needs to be in a separate file because it is too long to work with Live Preview.